FredericLetellier/udacity-capstone/design/Design_Proposal.md

 People who buy food product, who want to take care to eat well, who want more transparency about food product, who want a fast solution to compare food products.

+Mainly for people who live in France, OpenFoodFacts database contains mostly products found in shops in metropolitan France.

 ##Features <a name="features"></a>